yandexmobile/metrica-sample-ios/README.md

 3. Go to cloned repository and install dependancies: pod install

-    Notice: YandexMobileMetrica pod spec isn't currently placed at 'https://github.com/CocoaPods/Specs/', but as soon as out pull request will be accepted it would be available from there.
-    Notice: KSCrash pod spec is not at 'https://github.com/CocoaPods/Specs/', so currently we specified direct url to its podspec in pod file.

 4. Open project workspace MobileMetricaSample.xcworkspace.

 5. Build and run MobileMetricaSample target.

+Notice:
+1. YandexMobileMetrica pod spec isn't currently placed at 'https://github.com/CocoaPods/Specs/', but as soon as out pull request will be accepted it would be available from there.
+2. KSCrash pod spec is not at 'https://github.com/CocoaPods/Specs/', so currently we specified direct url to its podspec in pod file.